 One of the most important steps before sending out a form to respondents, is testing.
 You will want to make sure your form and connectors work exactly how you expect them to, regardless of a respondent's use case.
 The best way to ensure that everything is working properly is through testing, and lots of it.
+Below, we have listed a number of resources and tips you can use when testing your forms and connectors.

 Steps for Testing